 As of Monday, that cow, Elsie, is no longer a Frankfort resident.

 "She" moved—actually, was moved—to McEnery's home in Homer Glen, according to Sun-Times Media.
 The cow was considered personal property in the Gas City bankruptcy case, which ended Monday, but could end up in front of a Creamery ice cream shop location at a future date, the report stated.
 The Creamery chain, which was once a fiefdom of McEnery's Gas City kingdom, is now owned by McEnery's son, William "Billy" McEnery, and McEnery Enterprises, the Gas City company's successor.
-Of course, the Creamery has a location in Frankfort, within milk-spitting distance of the cow's old home.
+Of course, has a location in Frankfort, within milk-spitting distance of the cow's old home.

-Although the company had talked to Frankfort officials about Elsie's possible relocation to somewhere else in the village or elsewhere, village officials weren't told about Monday's move, said Village Administrator Jerry Ducay, who found out about it when he drove by the Gas City building as they were preparing the flatbed for the cow.
+Although the company had talked to about Elsie's possible relocation to somewhere else in the village or elsewhere, village officials weren't told about Monday's move, said Village Administrator Jerry Ducay, who found out about it when he drove by the Gas City building as they were preparing the flatbed for the cow.

 "I thought it was a moo-ving experience," Ducay said of witnessing Elsie's departure.
 (And yes, I told him I was obligated to quote him after that.)